 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 Apple was far too busy releasing new TV shows, launching initiatives, and fighting Facebook, to bring out any new Apple Silicon devices, yet February 2021 was packed with events.

 January 2021 had already seen more legal arguments than products launched, and here was February doing much the same.

 Here's a thought.
 In any month when Apple fails to launch new devices, maybe bad news for the company rushes to fill the vacuum.
 In February 2021, Apple should've at least brought out "AirTags", then, because without them it became a month of twisting and turning allegations, fights, and legal battles.

 That isn't to say Apple failed to launch anything at all, though, given that "The Snoopy Show" was released in February.
 And if that's perhaps not quite what Steve Jobs and Steve Wozniak had in mind when they formed Apple, those bearded young men would've been drooling at the sight of Woodstock lifting an iPad Air 4.

 Even more than it did before with Apple Arcade's launch, Apple took "The Snoopy Show" as an opportunity to have animated characters interacting with all the devices on its regular home page.
 Dozens of Woodstocks surrounded the iPad, while the Red Baron flew an iPhone.
 A red one, obviously.

-Given that Woz and Jobs were doing all of this in the late 70s and early 80s, they might have been more attuned to another launch, that of season 2 of "For All Mankind."
-And they might especially have relished the Apple AR involved in the promotion of the show.
+Given that Woz and Jobs were doing all of this in the late 70s and early 80s, they might have been more attuned to another launch that was about that same period, or at least a version of it.
+Apple TV+ launched season 2 of "For All Mankind."
+And the Steves might especially have relished the Apple AR involved in the promotion of the show.

 Launching and renewing initiatives